 Virtual offices work as usual office spaces in terms of the contract.
 Businesses rent a virtual office space like they do with a physical office space.
 However, unlike the latter, these offices don’t provide dedicated physical spaces.

-Generally, virtual offices are physical office spaces or coworking spaces that expanded their business model in lending their address to businesses.
+Generally, virtual offices are physical office spaces or coworking spaces that expand their business model by lending their address to businesses.
 They provide businesses with an address they can use for official paperwork and receive mails.
 Moreover, some office spaces can also include occasional use of meeting rooms and other value-added services like receptionist services, lockers, etc., in their packages.